duxsco/gentoo-installation/README.md

 ## Post-chroot configuration

-Set make.conf (copy&paste one after the other):
+Configure make.conf (copy&paste one after the other):

 ```bash
 # If you use distcc, beware of: